grassrootseconomics/eth-tracker/README.md

 historical transaction events, including reverted transactions.
 It filters these events and publishes them to NATS for further processing.

+On a warmed up archive RPC node (HTTP) with the default config, it can process in excess of 10k blocks/min utilizing not more than 50 MB of RAM.

 It applies deduplication at the NATS level, making it safe to run in a distributed fashion.